 Pay attention to a coupon’s fine print and check the store policy.

-Check expert ratings before buying a printer.
+Check expert ratings before looking for printer deals buying a printer.

 - Best Buy: Bring in old ink cartridges and save $2 per cartridge in Recycle Rewards that go towards your next $40 or more in-store purchase.

 - Staples: Buy at least $30 in ink or toner every six months and drop off used cartridges; you’ll get $2 per cartridge as part of the Staples Rewards program.
 You can turn in up to 10 cartridges a month with a Basic account and up to 20 with a Premier account.
 Rewards can be used in-store or online.